OpenDataServices/os4d/docs/development/getting-started.md

 ---
 class: hint
 ---
-The Open Data Services team work in partnership with a range of organizations to deliver or support many of the roles above.
+The Open Data Services team work in partnership with a range of organisations to deliver or support many of the roles above.

 Get in touch to find out how we could help you: [our services](http://www.opendataservices.coop/#services).